DiviProject/atomic-swaps/README.md

 Based off of the original [Atomic Swap implementation by Decred](https://github.com/decred/atomicswap).
 Divi has created a production ready Atomic Swap implementation that is gRPC and HTTP enabled.
 This enables Atomic Swaps to be workable with mobile and web applications.

+If you want to learn more about how to use atomic swaps.
+Head to our [documentation page](https://atomic-swaps.diviproject.org).

 ## Compiling from source

 ### Compilation and Installation